sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_matrix.rst

 **Conclusion**

-In this lesson, you've learned how to control an 8x8 LED matrix using the Raspberry Pi Pico 2w and two 74HC595 shift registers.
+In this lesson, you've learned how to control an 8x8 LED matrix using the Raspberry Pi Pico 2 W and two 74HC595 shift registers.
 By understanding how to manipulate bits and use shift registers, you can display patterns and graphics on the LED matrix.